-In the following tutorial, you will learn how to install Ionic Framework on your Debian 11 Bullseye, its dependencies, createa project, and learn how to start the test application.
+In the following tutorial, you will learn how to install Ionic Framework on Debian 11 Bullseye and its dependencies, create a project, and start the test application.

-First, before anything, update your Debian operating system to make sure all existing packages are up to date:
+First, before anything, update your system to ensure all existing packages are up to date to avoid any conflicts.

-To ensure the installation goes smoothly as per following our tutorial, run the following command, which will install any missing packages:
+Next, to ensure the installation goes smoothly following our tutorial, run the following command, which will install any missing packages that may be required.

 sudo apt install nodejs

-You need to install Cordova to your Debian 11 operating system using the NPM command.
-This will also install all dependencies required:
+Before proceeding further, you need to install Cordova using the NPM command.
+This will also install all dependencies required.

 sudo npm install -g cordova